atharv2001j/Agenetic-AI-Practical/README.md

 - **Financial_AI-Agent/** - Contains scripts for the financial AI agent, including user query processing, internet search, and analysis tasks.
 - **Multiagent_AI_RAG_using_vectordb/** - Contains scripts for analyzing and interacting with PDF documents via a chat-like interface.
+- **Video Summarizer** - contain script for the summarizing the video with proper content and explanation by adding the special comments and bullet points

 ## Setup and Installation